Please see some of the frequently asked questions on becoming a Kaleidoscope Mentoring Program Mentor.

 - are thinking about your professional legacy and what you will contribute toward your organisation and the people who work with you

-Matches between mentors and mentees are made based on both participant's occupation, industry, preferences and goals.
+Matches between mentors and mentees are made based on both participants' occupations, industries, preferences and goals.
 The mentoring coach selects a match for you based on the information you provide in your mentor application and will ask you for your confirmation.
-If you’re not sure the match is appropriate, please let the mentoring coach know as soon as possible.
+If you’re not sure that the match is appropriate, please let the mentoring coach know as soon as possible.

 Mentees are accepted into the Kaleidoscope Mentoring Program based on the criteria that they:

 - have a minimum post-secondary education equivalent to a degree

 - have international work experience in their profession

 - are ‘job-ready’ – this means they are ready to start a job in their field, in Australia, at any given time, and have completed a KMP job readiness (or equivalent) program.